-Making Strides 2024 Team Leader Guide
+Making Strides 2024 Corporate Team Guide

-Flushing Meadows Corona Park

-Fountain of Planets

-Sunday, October 20, 2024
+Flushing Meadows Corona Park Fountain of Planets Sunday, October 20, 2024 Makingstrideswalk.org/Queens

-Makingstrideswalk.org/Queens

-Why Create a Team
+Why Create a Corporate Team

-Nearly everyone, including many of your friends and co-workers, have likely been impacted by cancer in some way.
-Forming a team is a great way to join together to raise funds and awareness for all cancers and to rally around friends and co-workers that may have been diagnosed, are caregivers, or have lost someone that they love.
+Nearly everyone, including many of your employees, have likely been impacted by cancer in some way.
+Forming a corporate team is a great way to join together to raise funds and awareness for all cancers and to rally around employees that may have been diagnosed, are caregivers, or have lost someone that they love.